osrf/gazebo_tutorials/guided_i/tutorial4.md

 # Sensor Noise

 Every, or nearly every, sensor has noise in the output.
-Cameras can have chromatic abberations, sonars multi-path effects, and lasers incorrect distance readings.
+Cameras can have chromatic aberrations, sonars multi-path effects, and lasers incorrect distance readings.
 In order to more closely match the type of data a real sensors generates, we have to add noise to the data generated in simulation.